 • additional Doppler effects caused by the increase in speed relative to conventional aircraft; and;

-• the vehicle’s altitude, and increased separation distances from ground stations.
+• the vehicle’s altitude and increased separation distances from ground stations.

 4.1.3 Surveillance

 A surveillance service provides the identification and position of users of the airspace and obstructions.
 For example, the automatic dependent surveillance – broadcast (ADS-B), using the frequencies 978 MHz and 1 090 MHz, is an ICAO-standardized aeronautical surveillance system.
 It provides airspace navigation service providers and other users of the airspace surveillance data for high-altitude, high-velocity vehicles (compared to conventional aircraft), including suborbital vehicles.
 One of the use-cases for this system includes equipping the suborbital vehicle to report ADS-B messages in all phases of flight for the purpose of aeronautical surveillance and collision avoidance from other airspace users, such as conventional aircraft operating in the airspace at lower altitudes and at much lower comparative velocities.
 Other surveillance technologies exist for use by suborbital vehicles, such as automatic dependent surveillance – contract (ADS-C).
 Like ADS-B, the principal surveillance application would be the same as that used for conventional aircraft.